 “Do all things without complaining or bickering with each other, so you will be found innocent and blameless; you are God’s children called to live without a single stain on your reputations among this perverted and crooked generation.
 Shine like stars across the land” (Philippians 2:14-15, The Voice).

-This website is a project of Pacific Union Conference Church Support Services, located in Westlake Village, California.
+This website is an initiative of Pacific Union Conference Creative Ministries, located in Westlake Village, California.

 Content Usage Information

 Church Support Services is the research and development entity for ministry for the Pacific Union Conference of Seventh-day Adventists®.
-The contents of this site are intended for information and reference purposes only.
+The contents of this site are intended for inspiration and reference purposes.
 The Pacific Union Conference is a non-profit religious organization that is registered with the state of California and affiliated with the North American Division of Seventh-day Adventists®.